CFSAN-Biostatistics/vcftoolz/paper/paper.md

 The ``vcftoolz`` software is being used as part of an ongoing effort to compare and evaluate the variant callers used by multiple government agencies involved in the analysis of pathogenic organisms of interest to food safety.
-In this effort, we use multiple variant callers to construct VCF files from closely-related pathogens.
+In this effort, we use multiple variant callers to construct VCF files from food-borne pathogens.
 The ``vcftoolz`` software identifies the concordance between the VCF files produced by the alternative variant callers and facilitates algorithm improvements.